JonahBufford/TicTacToe/csc3220_tictactoe/README.md

 # csc3220_tictactoe

-This is a barebone structure of the tictactoe lab assignment in CSC 3220 Applications Programming class, Seattle Pacific University.

-by Dr. Taiwoo Park @ SPU.
+This project is a Tic Tac Toe app.
+While the base game was designed by Dr. Park, my applications programming professor, the ui design, game functions, and AI are all my work.